jkodis/keyer/README.md

 Here are a few notes...

-The various versions aren't so much steady improvements as they are different ways to control the speed of the keyer.
-Version used a fixed speed; Version 2 uses a potentiometer to control the speed; and Version 3 will likely use a combination of a button used in conjunction with the keyer paddles to control the speed.
-Because of this, the hardware requirements and the pin assignments will vary somewhat between versions.
-You have been warned.
+Version 1 used a fixed speed; Version 2 can also use a potentiometer to control the speed.
+The hardware requirements and the pin assignments will vary somewhat between versions.

-There are active buzzers, which buzz when a voltage is applied.
-This is the kind I've used here.
+There are two kinds of buzzers which look nearly identical.
+There are active buzzers, which buzz when a voltage is applied, and is the kind I've used here.
 They are polarized, and won't work if the polarity is incorrect.
-There are also passive buzzer, which require an AC signal.
+There are also passive buzzers, which require an AC signal, like a little poor fidelity speaker.
 These won't work with this circut.

 ** Version 2.0 -- the potentiometer speed controlled version